 Established in 1999, the North American Society (NAS) Award recognizes outstanding professionals within the allied professions of physical and health education, recreation, and sport in North America.

-PHE Canada and Shape America present the NAS Fellowship Award at their respective National Conference.
+PHE Canada and Shape America present the North American Society Award at their respective National Conference.

-The NAS Fellowship Award is for individuals who are currently members of Shape America or PHE Canada, are leaders of the profession, and have provided extensive contributions to the profession over the course of their careers.
+The North American Society Award is for individuals who are leaders of the profession, and have provided extensive contributions to the profession over the course of their careers.
+Nominations from underrepresented groups are encouraged.

 Individuals must meet the following criteria: